JHaig343/Tomb-of-Gurthaur/README.md

  ChangeLog:

+ - v 1.3:
+    - added the ability to create a binary executable of the game for Windows systems.
+The executable can be found as **Kings.exe** in the **dist** folder.
+Alternatively, you can build the binary yourself by running the **binary.py** file.

  - v 1.2:
     - added a new **buff** system
         - Fighter class now has 5 new parameters; power_buff, defense_buff, hp_buff, buff_type and buff_charge